BardisRenos/QnR/README.md

 ---
 ### 7. Advanced Query with Filter and Pagination
 The custom query retrieves Order entities with filtering and pagination support.
-It allows filtering by status and create date, and supports pagination.
+It allows filtering by status and creation date and supports pagination.
 If no pagination parameters are provided, it defaults to page 0 and page size 10.

 ---